adscorp100/mdhomecarebuild/src/content/services/aged-care-home-modifications-maintenance.md

 - **Maintained Home Value**: Professional modifications that maintain or enhance property value
 - **Tailored Solutions**: Addressing your specific needs and preferences

-###
+### Funding Options for {suburb} Residents

-Funding Options for {suburb} ResidentsOur services can be accessed through various funding options available to {suburb} residents:
+Our services can be accessed through various funding options available to {suburb} residents:

 - **Home Care Packages**: For eligible aged care recipients
 - **Commonwealth Home Support Programme**: Government-subsidized support for eligible seniors